 2. Get a paint tray and roller: Pour your paint into the tray, fill it for about 1 inch. or 2.5 cm.

 3. Cover your roller with paint: Place the roller into the paint to sit flat in the tray. roll it back and forth until cover with paint.
 Tap on the handle side to remove any dripping paint from it.

 4. Paint the laminate floor: Start painting while maintaining consistent pressure as you move the roller to and fro.
-Apply the second coat or even third as you would like.
+Apply the second coat or even the third as you would like.

 5. Leave the paint to dry: Give the floor time to dry and decide when to apply the sealant.